JoaoAlirio/geemod/methods.md

 ...
 ...
 ## Presences
-coming soon ... (explicar remover duplicados e pseudo-ausencias)
+coming soon ... (presenças - explicar remover duplicados; pseudo-ausencias explicar random points area de calibração exceto células com presenças, background maxent 10.000 random points ... dizer que user deve verificar se ocurrencias estão conforme esperado)
 ## Predictors
-coming soon ... (breve explicação, remeter para reference e script no code editor - modules)
+coming soon ... (breve explicação, remeter para reference e script no code editor - modules, dizer que user deve verificar se estão conforme esperado)
 ## model settings
-coming soon ...
+The classifiers selected in the checkbox of each upper left panel will be executed (Random Forest, Gradient Tree Boosting, CART, and/or Maxent).
+If none are selected and the models are run, the results will be empty.
+There are some parameters for each classifier that the user can configure.
+The others parameters are kept at their default values.
+See the complete information on the GEE reference pages listed in the "Reference" tab.

 ## Run Models
 coming soon ...